Orlando Sá: Legia Warsaw

-On 14 February 2014, Sá moved to Poland by joining Legia Warsaw on a three-and-a-half-year deal.
+On 14 February 2014, Sá moved to Poland by joining Legia Warsaw on a three-and-a-half-year contract.
 He had arrived in Warsaw to undergo a medical the previous day.

 Sá made his Ekstraklasa debut on 22 February 2014, in a 3–0 win over Górnik Zabrze.
-He scored his first goal on the last day of the regular season and contributed to a 3–1 victory at Zagłębie Lubin, as the Legionaires eventually won their tenth national championship.
+He scored his first goal on the last day of the season to contribute to the 3–1 victory at Zagłębie Lubin, and the Legionaires went on to win their tenth national championship.

 Reading

-On 29 June 2015, Sá signed for Reading on a three-year deal for an undisclosed fee.
-He made his debut for the club on 8 August in the season opener away to Birmingham City, having an added-time penalty saved by Tomasz Kuszczak in a 1–2 Championship defeat.
+On 29 June 2015, Sá agreed to a three-year deal at Reading.
+He made his debut for the club on 8 August in the season opener away to Birmingham City, having an added-time penalty saved by Tomasz Kuszczak in the 2–1 Championship defeat.

 Sá scored his first goal on 29 August, heading home in a 3–1 away win against Brentford.
-In the following match, he hit a hat-trick in a 5–1 rout of Ipswich Town at the Madejski Stadium.
+In the following match, he grabbed a hat-trick in a 5–1 rout of Ipswich Town at the Madejski Stadium.
 He totalled five goals from 21 appearances across all competitions, with his presence eventually limited by new manager Brian McDermott.

 Maccabi and Standard

-On 26 January 2016, Sá signed a three-and-a-half-year deal with Maccabi Tel Aviv F.C. for an undisclosed fee.
+On 26 January 2016, Sá signed a three-and-a-half-year contract with Maccabi Tel Aviv F.C. for an undisclosed fee.
 On 31 August, however, he joined Standard Liège for four seasons.
-He scored a career-best 17 goals – 20 across all competitions – in his first season with the latter, but they could only finish in ninth position in the Belgian First Division A.
+He scored a career-best 17 goals – 20 in all competitions – in his debut campaign with the latter, but they could only finish ninth in the Belgian Pro League.

 On 28 February 2018, Sá transferred to Henan Jianye F.C. in the Chinese Super League.
-Within five months, however, he signed for Standard again.
+Five months later, however, he rejoined Standard.